 The second reason why you should be using vitamin C serums is due to their powerful hydrating and brightening properties.
 Vitamin C has been shown to reverse skin pigmentation, reduce dullness and give your skin a youthful glow.
 Moreover, studies show that magnesium, one of the main vitamin C derivatives used in skincare, acts as a hydrating agent.
 This decreases transepidermal water loss and allows the skin to retain moisture.

 According to research, vitamin C treats a wide variety of inflammatory skin conditions, while minimising redness and rashes.
 Vitamin C has also been shown to reduce the appearance of under-eye circles and increase collagen production.
-It also prevents the loss of elasticity and protects skin against sun overexposure and premature aging.
+It also prevents the loss of elasticity and helps protect the skin from sun damage and premature aging.

 What Serum Should I Use?

-This is one of the leading serums from skincare pioneers Endocare.
+This serum comes from skincare pioneers Endocare and is one of their best!
 It delivers the highest level of skin protection against environmental aggressors including pollution, sunlight & tobacco smoke.
-It contains high concentrations of antioxidants, including vitamin C and ferulic acid, to combat damaging free radicals.
-It’s clinically proven to boost fibroblast activity, which helps to create more collagen, elastin and hyaluronic acid.
+The serum contains high concentrations of antioxidants, including vitamin C and ferulic acid, to combat damaging free radicals.
+It is clinically proven to boost fibroblast activity, which helps to create more collagen, elastin and hyaluronic acid.

 Osmosis have an excellent range of the best retinol serums that vary in strength.
 We recommend starting with a gentler serum such as the Calm Gentle Retinal Serum before moving on to one with a higher strength.
-Retinal can irritate the skin so its best to start of with a smaller dosage.
+Retinal can irritate the skin so it is best to start with a smaller dosage.

-The Osmosis Retinal Serums tackle all signs of aging from fine lines and wrinkles, to sagging skin and weak barrier functions.
-They also boosts the skin’s level of nutrients, while improving moisture levels.
+The Osmosis retinal serums tackle all signs of aging from fine lines and wrinkles, to sagging skin and weak barrier functions.
+They also boost the skin’s level of nutrients, while improving moisture levels.

 What Is the Best Serum for the Face?